- Share this article on Facebook

-Disneyland Paris said on Sunday that its two theme parks near the French capital will remain closed through Tuesday after the attacks on Friday night that killed 129 people, based on latest estimates.
+Disneyland Paris said on Saturday that its two theme parks near the French capital will remain closed Saturday after the deadly attacks on Friday night.

 Euro Disney is the operator of Disneyland Paris.
 The Walt Disney Co. is its largest shareholder with a 40 percent stake.

-The company operates two attractions in Marne-la-Vallee, about 20 miles east of the center of Paris.
-Disneyland Paris, which opened in 1992, is the most visited theme park in all of France and Europe.
-A second theme park, Walt Disney Studios Park, opened in 2002.
+Disneyland Paris, which opened in 1992, is located 20 miles east of the center of Paris in Marne-la-Vallee.
+It is the most visited theme park in all of France and Europe.
+A second theme park, Walt Disney Studios Park, opened in 2002 in the same location.